abishek28007/logical-code/interview-problems/README.md

 ####  validate-balanced-parentheses

 Every opening bracket must have a corresponding closing bracket.
 Given a string containing just the characters '(', ')', '{', '}', '[' and ']'.

+####  duplicate-in-sorted-array

+Given a sorted array, with possibly duplicated elements, find the indices of the first and last occurrences of a target element.